pedrocerrano/CoinBrowser/index.md

 You need to discover the following things:
 1. The base URL
-	1. What is the *consistent * part of the URL
+	1. What is the *consistent * part of the URL?
 2. The full URL
 	1. What does the full URL look like?
 	2. What `URLComponents` does it need?